ministryofjustice/security-guidance/docs/index.md

 |Technical users.
 Includes lots of technical detail.|[PDF](moj-guidance-tech.pdf)|[EPUB](moj-guidance-tech.epub)|
 |Suppliers.
 Includes just the details of primary interest to suppliers.|[PDF](moj-guidance-suppliers.pdf)|[EPUB](moj-guidance-suppliers.epub)|

-The offline versions of this guidance are time-limited, and are not valid after 27 December 2020.
+The offline versions of this guidance are time-limited, and are not valid after 2 January 2021.

 ### Getting in touch